anddann/mic9bench/README.md

 ### [](#instructions-on-special-annotations)Instructions on Annotations

 The annotation `@Critical` marks sensitive entities to analyze with respect to integrity or confidentiality violations.
-Thus, the annotation describe the test cases variable and allocation site directly within the test program's code.
+Thus, the annotation describes the test case's variable and allocation site directly within the test program's code.
 To use this benchmark, the appropriate information must be parsed from this annotation.
-The annotations is defined in the module `mic9bench.annotation`, which must be on the module-path while compiling the test suite.
+The annotations are defined in the module `mic9bench.annotation`, which must be on the module-path while compiling the test suite.

 Additionally, the annotation `@Critical(path="Leak.field", type=ViolationType.INTEGRITY);`  defines the statement at which the test is conducted and contains the ground truth.